Options:

 file format (.cab) or any binary file which contains an embedded cabinet

 file (frequently found in .exe files).
-CABEXTRACT will extract all files
+CABEXT will extract all files

 from all cabinet files specified on the command line.